Dallas McPherson

 Dallas Lyle McPherson (born July 23, 1980) is an American former professional baseball third baseman and current minor league coach.
 He played in Major League Baseball (MLB) for the Anaheim Angels / Los Angeles Angels of Anaheim, Florida Marlins, and Chicago White Sox.

 Amateur career

 High school

 McPherson played at Randleman High School in Randleman, North Carolina.
-He was selected by the Atlanta Braves in the 44th round (1323rd overall) of the 1998 First-Year Player Draft, but chose to go to college instead.
+He was selected by the Atlanta Braves in the 44th round (1323rd overall) of the 1998 First-Year Player Draft, but chose to play college baseball instead.